MartinJeanne/nodejs-microservices-deploy/README.md

 ```bash
 docker compose up -d
 ```
-Then, import the pre-made realm in [Keycloak](http://localhost:8080/) with: realm-export.json
+Then, import in [Keycloak](http://localhost:8080/) the pre-made realm with: realm-export.json Keycloak login and password are: `root`

 Then check the Gateway README.md